Amanda Holden: Television

 In 2010, Holden co-presented The Door with Chris Tarrant.
 In 2011, Holden narrated the documentary The Nation's Favourite Bee Gees Song on ITV.
 On 6 July 2012 Holden guest presented an episode of Lorraine, standing in for Lorraine Kelly.
 She returned to guest present six further episodes of the show from 4 to 8 April and on 4 July 2016.

 In 2012, Holden presented talent show Superstar on ITV.
 On 24 March 2014 she hosted an episode of the Channel 4 show Dispatches about the treatment for stillbirths and miscarriages.

 From 22 September to 18 December 2014, Holden filled in as a co-host on This Morning with Phillip Schofield during Holly Willoughby's maternity leave.
 She took a short break in January and February 2015 to record the Britain's Got Talent auditions.
 Christine Lampard stood in for Holden during this time, before the latter returned to the show from 2 March until 17 July 2015.
-She returned to This Morning in 2017, to co-present numerous episodes with Ben Shephard.
+She returned to This Morning in July 2017, to co-present numerous episodes with Ben Shephard.

 Holden presented a six-part factual series for ITV called Give a Pet a Home, which worked alongside the RSPCA finding homes for animals.
 The series aired in April and May 2015.

 On 18 December 2015 Holden was part of the presenting team for ITV's Christmas telethon Text Santa.
 In 2016 she presented I've Got Something To Tell You, a factual series for the W television channel.
 She appeared as Miss Pentangle in CBBC's The Worst Witch in 2017.
 Holden made a guest appearance in the Australian soap opera Neighbours as Harriet Wallace in 2022.
 She began filming for the show in London during October 2021.

 In 2021, she started appearing in a new comedy mockumentary series from Bo' Selecta! creator Leigh Francis.
 The programme was called The Holden Girls: Mandy & Myrtle and featured Francis in drag with heavy make-up as Amanda's nan Myrtle.
-The show launched on the E4 channel with 601,938 viewers and was repeated on Channel 4, gaining enough viewers to be recommissioned for a second series for 2022.
+The show launched on the E4 channel with 601,938 viewers and was repeated on Channel 4.
+The show was axed after one series.

+In 2025, she will present The Celebrity Inner Circle.